OB2551/Graph/README.md

 # Graph
 Basic GUI for graph creation and minimal colouring.
-Created using Qt designer.
+Created using Qt designer with C++.

 The UI allows the user to construct a graph and has a graphics window with a representation of the graph.
 A graph can be created manually when setting layout to custom.
 Clicking on the graph window will create a node at that point.
 Edges can also be manuall added by clicking on two nodes to join.
 Alternatively one can use the button menu to construct the graph.